 The Bank of Finland offers interesting and socially significant positions in the fields of monetary policy and research, financial markets, banking and cash supply as part of the Eurosystem.
 Most core function personnel hold economist and/or expert positions.
 In addition to core functions, the Bank possesses strong in-house expertise in the fields of IT, HRM and accounting, and language services.

 International cooperation is an important and steadily expanding part of the Bank of Finland’s activities.
 The most important expression of such cooperation is participation in the European System of Central Banks (ESCB) and the Eurosystem.
 One in four of the Bank’s staff is a member of a Eurosystem committee or working group, and this cooperation is reflected in almost all positions throughout the Bank.
 In addition, internationalisation provides opportunities for secondments to the European Central Bank or other national central banks.
 Eurosystem internal training is also a prominent form of international activity.

 The Bank of Finland invests heavily in developing managerial work, offering both in-house and joint ESCB leadership training.
 The Bank’s leadership vision obliges every supervisor to continuously improve their leadership skills and to facilitate the development of their team.
 Leadership quality is monitored annually by a leadership index.
 The goal is for the leadership index to out perform its benchmark.

 Most of the Bank’s employees have a higher academic degree.
 Reliable, high-level research is a strategic priority, which is reflected in the Bank’s large number of experts with a doctoral degree.

-According to a survey published by Universum in May 2020, the Bank of Finland is the most attractive public sector employer among business students.
-Overall, the Bank of Finland was ranked 9th.
+According to a survey published by Universum in May 2021, the Bank of Finland is the second attractive public sector employer among business students.
+Overall, the Bank of Finland was ranked 10th.